euronovate/ENMobileSDK-Android/ENPubSub/readme.md

                 var connectionParams: (suspend () -> Pair<String, String>?)? = null)
 ```

-`type` is an enum of `ENPubSubType` it contains a list of connectionType available at this moment we support:
+`type` is an enum of `ENPubSubType` it contains a list of connectionType

-* websocket
-* signalR

-`type` is a function that user can implement that must be return a Pair with `URL` and `accessToken` if available.
+`connectionParams` is a function that user can implement that must be return a Pair with `URL` and `accessToken` if available.
 They are mandatory to estabilish connection.

 ## ENPubSubActions